aichaos/rivescript-js/docs/rivescript.md

 Retrieve the trigger that the user matched most recently.

+## string initialMatch (string user)

+Retrieve the trigger that the user matched initially.
+This will return only the first matched trigger and will not include subsequent redirects.

+This value is reset on each `reply()` or `replyAsync()` call.

 ## string currentUser ()

 Retrieve the current user's ID.
 This is most useful within a JavaScript